vapoursynth/vapoursynth/doc/pythonreference.rst

 .. py:function:: register_policy(policy)

-   This class is intended for use by custom Script-Runners and Editors.
+   This function is intended for use by custom Script-Runners and Editors.
 It installs your custom :class:`EnvironmentPolicy`.
 This function only works if no other policy has been installed.

    If no policy is installed, the first environment-sensitive call will automatically register an internal policy.